All unpublished Manuscripts should be considered FICTION whether true or not.

 Without fail the debt would be paid almost immediately.

-When Army was working at one of the Cities he had worked for he had asked a particular attorney how he was able to obtain so much wealth in land and other possessions.
+Army remembered when he was working at one of the Cities he had worked for, he had asked a particular attorney how he was able to obtain so much wealth in land and other possessions.
 The attorney had told Army that people will give away things in exchange for legal services that they would never sell otherwise.
 Army remembered this when in prison.
 He quickly discovered that it was the same in prison.
 Inmates will give away what they would otherwise never sell.
 Even though The Association frequently did not charge, surprisingly the inmates did have a sense of pride.
 The inmates frequently wanted to somehow pay for these services, and the group was constantly getting items of real prison value well and above what they would otherwise charge.